jsnshrmn/vagrant_infrastructure/README.md

 ## TODO

-Add nginx box with port forwarding turned on.
+* Add nginx box with port forwarding turned on.
+* Add support for the rest of our environments